CodeOpsTechnologies/Talent-Board-Backend/README.md

 ```

 The above steps will deploy the statically generated API docs by running the `npm run apidoc` and the same gets deployed to an S3 bucket using the [Serverless Components](https://github.com/serverless-components/website)

+## Points to Remember:
+1. The application is built to have 2 stages/environments - dev (on the `main` branch) and prod (on the `prod` branch)
+2. Aurora Serverless supports DB Auto Pause (https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.how-it-works.html), where you configure to pause your Aurora Serverless v1 DB cluster after a given amount of time with no activity.
+The setup in this application has the dev environment [configured](https://github.com/CodeOpsTechnologies/talent-board-be/blob/main/Resources/DatabaseResources/AuroraRDSCluster.yml#L35) with DB auto pause enabled if there is no activity for more than 10 minutes.
+But the same is disabled for the prod environment because it takes close to 30 seconds for the DB to be up and running once it gets into the paused state
+3. The application is configured to be deployed into two AWS regions based on the stage:
+    - dev environment: Singapore (`ap-southeast-1`)
+    - prod environment: Mumbai (`ap-south-1`)

 ## Contribution Guidelines
 [![GitHub pull requests](https://img.shields.io/github/issues-pr-raw/CodeOpsTechnologies/talent-board-be?logo=git&logoColor=white)](https://github.com/CodeOpsTechnologies/talent-board-be/compare)